CaseyReeseKunst/sirius/README.md

 Siruis was written in C by Henrik Öhman.
 It uses the GTK GUI toolkit.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This is a fork of the software package maintained by bruno at https://src.fedoraproject.org/rpms/sirius